NilsEnevoldsen/ScryfallLinks/README.md

 It is based on https://www.mediawiki.org/wiki/Extension:BoilerPlate.

-It makes use of the [Scryfall API](https://scryfall.com/docs/api/images) to load images, and [Tippy.js tooltips](https://atomiks.github.io/tippyjs/).
+It makes use of the [Scryfall API](https://scryfall.com/docs/api/images) to load images, and [Tippy.js tooltips](https://atomiks.github.io/tippyjs/) (also MIT licensed).

 Running `npm test` and `composer test` will run automated code checks.